naa986/wp-stripe-checkout/wp-stripe-checkout/readme.txt

 none

 == Changelog ==

+= 1.2.0 =
+* Added the shipping_address parameter that can be used to make the shipping address collection required.

 = 1.1.9 =
 * Added the billing_address parameter that can be used to make the billing address collection required.